 Pros of staying within the park

-- You get an easy access to the park.
+- You get easy access to the park.

 - Parking is free for hotel guests.

-- If you don’t have a car, and you travel by buses, staying within the park is convenient.
-Although many out of the park accommodation offer free car ride to the park.
+- If you don’t have a car, and you travel by bus, staying in the park is convenient.
+Although many out-of-the-park accommodations offer free car rides to the park.
 You might want to check this with the particular property before booking.

-- The one-day ticket will afford you two days visit to the park as long as you stay in one of hotels within the park.
-Ticket must be validated at the hotel.
+- The one-day ticket will afford you two days visit to the park as long as you stay in one of the hotels within the park.
+The ticket must be validated at the hotel.

 There is another choice for staying within the park (but not really within the park as we’ll explain).
-Plitvica Selo is a small village on the opposite side of the entrance 1, across the lower lakes, but not far from the lake Kozjak.
-At this side of the lake Kozjak, there is a small, auxiliary entrance to the park – entrance Flora.
-The walk from the village of Plitvica Selo to the entrance 3 takes about 15 to 20 minutes.
+Plitvica Selo is a small village on the opposite side of entrance 1, across the Lower Lakes, but not far from the lake Kozjak.
+At this side of the lake Kozjak, there is a small, auxiliary entrance to the park.
+The walk from the village of Plitvica Selo to entrance 3 takes about 15 to 20 minutes.
 So you can reach it on foot, you won't queue at the entrance, and you don't need to pay for parking as you would do if you take entrance 1 or 2.
 This is definitely the best place to stay in Plitvice.

 Here you will also find a snack bar, Kozjacka Draga, and the P3 boat stop.
 You can’t actually buy a ticket at this entrance (only at the entrance 1 and 2), but you can arrange with the staff at your Plitvice lakes accommodation to purchase and deliver the tickets to the reception.
 This usually needs to be arranged in advance.
 Or, you can simply buy your tickets online.
-This way you will definitely avoid crowds on entrance to the park.
+This way you will definitely avoid crowds at the entrance to the park.

 Staying outside the park

-The biggest pros of staying outside of the park are variety of accommodation you get, and definitely better value for money.
+The biggest pros of staying outside of the park are the variety of accommodation you get and definitely better value for money.

-If you travel by car, you should avoid park hotels and look instead for an unique accommodation in the vicinity.
-Parking in Plitvice national park costs only 7 kn per hour, and few kilometres ride is no excuse to set for less than the best accommodation.
+If you travel by car, you should avoid park hotels and look instead for unique accommodation in the vicinity.
+Parking in Plitvice national park costs only 10 Kn per hour, and a few kilometers ride is no excuse to set for less than the best accommodation.